kapilreddy/effective-agents-clj/README.md

 -   Agent

 # Usage
 Each  namespace documents a workflow.
-The repository require Claude API.
+The repository requires Openai API.
 More support to be added in future.